-In the U.S., the prevalence of overweight among children with ASD increases by 19% with an additional 36% at risk for being overweight.
-Being overweight can put children at increased risk for numerous health problems including; diabetes, cardiovascular disease, bone and joint problems, and even depression.
+In the U.S., the prevalence of obesity among children with ASD increases by 19% with an additional 36% at risk for being overweight.
+Being overweight can put children at increased risk for numerous health problems, including diabetes, cardiovascular disease, bone and joint problems, and even depression.
 (1)

 (1) Source: Autism Speaks: Sports, Exercise, and the Benefits of Physical Activity for Individuals with Autism

-The Ernie Els #GameON Autism™ Programs
+Ernie Els #GameON Autism® Programs